jonreid/OCMockito/README.md

 --------------------

-If you have a situation where the `-dealloc` of your System Under Test is not called when you nil out your SUT, call `-reset` on your mock object (probably from `tearDown`).
+If you have a situation where the `-dealloc` of your System Under Test is not called when you nil out your SUT, call `-mkt_resetMock` on your mock object (probably from `tearDown`).